Ethan-Burchett/Ethan-Scripts/Job Search GUI/README.txt

 In the background, a job search index program will run every few hours and index the entire company job folders and general data.
-This will be run on a server that Scott can setup.
+This will be run on a server that Admin can setup.